 Retirement planning is the process of determining retirement income goals and the actions and decisions necessary to achieve those goals.
 Retirement planning includes identifying sources of income, estimating expenses, implementing a savings program and managing assets.
 Future cash flows are estimated to determine if the retirement income goal will be achieved.
 Source from http://investopedia.com.

 History of Retirement

 In the 18th century, the average life expectancy of people was about 26 to 40 years of age.
 So only a small percentage of them will reach more than 40 years of age, and will need physical impairments.
-Some Europe governments back then wanted to help these people in monetary means till the end of their live.
+Some European governments back then wanted to help these people in monetary means till the end of their life.

 Have you heard of the word “Pension” before?
-It was used back in the Roman empire to provide pension to those who served in military.
-Then the American government used it for their solider since their civil war.
+It was used back in the Roman empire to provide pension to those who served in the military.
+Then the American government used it for their soldiers since their civil war.

-The word “Planning” came into play in insurance companies, when most countries/companies are forgoing retirement/pension for their solider or company staffs.
-As it was not sustainable to continue because human life expectancy have improve to 72, and medical fields have help decrease death rate and improve in prevention.
+The word “Planning” came into play in insurance companies, when most countries/companies are forgoing retirement/pension for their solider or company staff.
+As it was not sustainable to continue because human life expectancy have improved to 72, and medical fields have helped decrease the death rate and improve in prevention.

 Fun Fact: Did you know that Singapore ranks no. 3 for the highest life expectancy according to WHO?
 Read more here.

 What Is The Retirement Age In Singapore?

 In accordance with the Retirement and Re-employment Act (RRA), the minimum retirement age is 62 years.
 Your company cannot ask you to retire before that age.